 '''

-close()
+emit (record)

 '''

+Emit a record.

+If a formatter is specified, it is used to format the record.
+The record is then written to the stream with a trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

 '''

-\texttt{flush}()

-'''

-'''
+flush()

+This is in-mem object, it does not require flushing

+log = []

+exception avocado.core.output.PagerNotFoundError

+Bases: exceptions.
+Exception

+class avocado.core.output.Paginator

+Bases: object

+Paginator that uses less to display contents on the terminal.

+Contains cleanup handling for when user presses 'q' (to quit less).

+close()

+flush()

 write (msg)

-'''
+class avocado.core.output.ProgressStreamHandler(stream=None)

-class avocado.core.output.ProgressStreamHandler(stream=None) Bases: logging.StreamHandler
+Bases: logging.StreamHandler

 Handler class that allows users to skip new lines on each emission.

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

+Emit a record.

+If a formatter is specified, it is used to format the record.
+The record is then written to the stream with a

+trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and

+appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the

+output to the stream.

+avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object>

+Allows modifying the sys.stdout/sys.stderr

 class avocado.core.output.StdOutput

+Bases: object

 Class to modify sys.stdout/sys.stderr

+close()

 Enable original sys.stdout/sys.stderr and cleanup

 enable_outputs()

 Enable sys.stdout/sys.stderr (either with 2 streams or with paginator)

+enable_paginator()

-enable_paginator() Enable paginator
+Enable paginator

 enable_stderr()

 Enable sys.stderr and disable sys.stdout

-fake_outputs()
+fake outputs()

 Replace sys.stdout/sys.stderr with in-memory-objects

-print_records()
+'''

+'''

+print records()

 Prints all stored messages as they occurred into streams they were produced for.

 records = []

-List of records of stored output when stdout/stderr is disabled avocado.core.output.TERM_SUPPORT = <avocado.core.output.TermSupport object> Transparently handles colored terminal, when one is used
+List of records of stored output when stdout/stderr is disabled

+avocado.core.output.TERM SUPPORT = <avocado.core.output.TermSupport object>

-Transparentry numbers conored terminar, when one is t
+Transparently handles colored terminal, when one is used

-$class \verb"avocado.core.output.TermSupport"$
+class avocado.core.output.TermSupport

+Bases: object

-$COLOR_BLUE = 'x1b[94m']$
+COLOR_BLUE = '\x1b[94m']

-COLOR_DARKGREY = $\frac{1}{1000}$
+COLOR_DARKGREY = ' \times 1b[90m']

-COLOR_GREEN = 'x1b[92m'

-$COLOR_RED = 'x1b[91m'$
+COLOR\GREEN = '\x1b[92m'

-$COLOR_YELLOW = 'x1b[93m'$
+COLOR_RED = '\x1b[91m']

-$CONTROL_END = '\x1b[0m'$
+COLOR\YELLOW = '\x1b[93m'

+CONTROL END = ' \times 1b[0m']

-ESCAPE_CODES = ['\x1b[94m', '\x1b[92m', '\x1b[93m', '\x1b[91m', '\x1b[90m', '\x1b[0m', '\x1b[1D', '\x1b[1C'] Class to help applications to colorize their outputs for terminals.
+ESCAPE\CODES = ['\x1b[94m', '\x1b[92m', '\x1b[93m', '\x1b[91m', '\x1b[90m',

+Class to help applications to colorize their outputs for terminals.

-This will probe the current terminal and colorize output only if the stdout is in a tty or the terminal type is recognized.
+This will probe the current terminal and colorize output only if the stdout is in a tty or the terminal type is

+recognized.

-$MOVE_BACK = '\x1b[1D'$
+MOVE\BACK = '\x1b[1D'

-$MOVE_FORWARD = 'x1b[1C'$
+MOVE\FORWARD = '\x1b[1C'

 disable()

 Disable colors from the strings output by this class.

 error_str()

 Print a error string (red colored).

 If the output does not support colors, just return the original string.

 fail_header_str(msg)

 Print a fail header string (red colored).

 If the output does not support colors, just return the original string.

-$\texttt{fail_str()}$
+fail_str()

 Print a fail string (red colored).

 If the output does not support colors, just return the original string.

-header_str(msg)
+header str(msg)

 Print a header string (blue colored).

 If the output does not support colors, just return the original string.

 healthy_str(msg)

 Print a healthy string (green colored).

 If the output does not support colors, just return the original string.

 interrupt_str()

+'''